 Say you charge $50 per month for your service and a customer stays with you for six months.
 Their LTV would be $50 × 6 = $300

 The main reason customer LTV is so essential for your SaaS business is that it manages what you can do and spend to acquire new customers.
 There is one more important metric that is directly related to the LTV — Сustomer acquisition cost (CAC).
 In simple terms, it is the amount you pay to attract new customers.
 For example, if your customer acquisition cost is $50 and his LTV is $200, you’re basically making $150.
 So, we see that the smaller the CAC metric the bigger the LTV metric.
 And the faster you can grow your SaaS business.

 Simple, isn’t it?
 Well, it mostly is.
 But you should remember that customers are not the same and each customer has their own LTV.
 You need to know what the LTV is of each significant customer segment.

 We, at AcademyOcean, increase customers’ LTV with new product features.
-When comes the moment of adopting new features by customers you may present your new features in the spotlight of a new step-by-step online course.
-The moment your customer decides to drop the course you see the exact place where it happens and have a chance to catch up on him.
-And the most important one – your feature adoption is trackable.
-Thus you can track customer success by seeing how many lessons have been passed and moreover, you can ask your users to pass quizzes to see if they understand them properly.
+When it comes to the moment of adopting new features by customers, you may present your new features in the spotlight of a new step-by-step online course.
+The moment your customer decides to drop the course, you see the exact place where it happens and have a chance to catch up to him.
+And the most important one — your feature adoption is trackable.
+Thus, you can track customer success by seeing how many lessons have been passed, and moreover, you can ask your users to pass quizzes to see if they understand them properly.
 All of these things you can do with the help of AcademyOcean tool.